 All staff are required to:

 - Model appropriate online behaviour at all times;

-- Refer any cyber safety related issues to the Year Co-ordinator or Head of School.
+- Refer any cyber safety related issues to the Pastoral and Academic Care Co-ordinator or Head of School.

 If a student believes someone is the victim of cyber bullying, they should: